 Desk space is available in the DPH Student Center.
-You will be able to pick which free desk you'd like and be given keys for that desk.
+You will be able to pick which available desk you'd like and keys will be provided for that desk.
 As other individuals leave, students have the option of changing desks.
 Please contact the DPH Office before making a change.